fnaumenko/RandomTest-Win/README.md

 It also allows to compare the performance of various Random Number Generators (including standard C and C#), as well as standard C generator of lognormal distribution.

-Distributions are displayed both in textual and graphical representations.
+Distributions are displayed both in textual and graphical view.

 ### Launching
 Portable (does not need to be installed).